 HDMI 2.1 is arguably one of the most significant upgrades to the HDMI standard.
 Originally announced in November 2017, HDMI 2.1 significantly increases the maximum bandwidth capability of HDMI up to 48Gbps, and even more when compression is used.
 This allows HDMI to transmit resolutions as high as 10k @ 120Hz.
 It also adds many new features, including Dynamic HDR, support for a variable refresh rate, quick media switching, auto low latency mode, and eARC, just to name a few.

-At the moment, there are no HDMI 2.1 TVs on the market, but some 2018 TVs support some HDMI 2.1 features, and a few 2019 models have been announced that are expected to support at least some HDMI 2.1 features.
+At the moment, there are only a few HDMI 2.1 TVs on the market, and some 2018 TVs support some HDMI 2.1 features, but there are no HDMI 2.1 sources available that can take advantage of the new features.
 It will be some time before HDMI 2.1 is widely available on displays, and probably even longer for source devices to support it, but some of the new features can be back-ported to existing HDMI 2.0 devices.
 While some of the features can improve the viewing experience with regular content, the higher bandwidth and new features are especially useful for future generations of game consoles, or for higher resolution displays with faster refresh rates.

 HDMI 2.1 is a significant upgrade.
 It adds many new features and increases the maximum bandwidth an HDMI cable can support.
 Below is a list of the main, consumer-oriented additions and changes to HDMI 2.1.